 Ask What Size & Type Of Van Will They Use

 Most homeowners will over or underestimate how much stuff they have to move.
 If you’re not used to moving house, it can be difficult to visualise just how much space your personal belongings will take up when all packed up.

 Removal firms do this day in, day out so are usually very good at visualising how much space your things will take up.
-However, it’s still worth asking a few questions about the size and type of van they will use.
+However, it’s still worth asking a few questions about the size and type of van they will use, such as: